ElasticSearch Connector for Power BI

-In this article you will learn how to integrate ElasticSearch data to Power BI without coding in just a few clicks (live / bi-directional connection to ElasticSearch).
+In this article you will learn how to integrate ElasticSearch data in Power BI without coding in just a few clicks (live / bi-directional connection to ElasticSearch).
 Read / write ElasticSearch data inside your app; perform many ElasticSearch operations without coding, just use easy to use high performance API Connector for ElasticSearch.

 Using ElasticSearch Connector you will be able to connect, read, and write data from within Power BI.
 Follow the steps below to see how we would accomplish that.